beayfergm/matarrubia/Udacity_P2/README.md

 CREATE TABLE
 CREATE INDEX
 CREATE VIEW
+INSERT 0 1
 tournament=>
 ```

-6.1.- (Optional) There is a separate .sql file which inserts some test data into the database.
+6.1.- (**Optional**) There is a separate .sql file which inserts some test data into the database.
 You can execute it if you want, using the following command.
 The presented output should appear:
 ```
 tournament=> \i tournament_data.sql
 INSERT 0 1